Purple vs. Tempur-Pedic Mattress Comparison

 Instead of relying only on vague terms like “plush,” we describe mattresses on a scale of firmness from 1-10.
 On this scale, 1 is the softest and 10 is the hardest.
 The majority of mattresses are Medium Firm, falling between 4-7, but there are also options available that do not fall within that range.

-The original Purple is available only with a Medium Firm feel of a 6-7 on the firmness scale.
+The Purple is available only with a Medium Firm feel of a 6-7 on the firmness scale.
 Though comfortable for a huge number of sleepers, it is unlikely to satisfy people who want something considerably firmer or softer.
 On the flip side, Tempur-Pedic manufactures mattresses with a much broader range of firmness options.
 For the Cloud and Contour lines, the options range from 3-8, and for the Flex line, they range from 4-6.

-Customer satisfaction ratings are high for both the original Purple mattress and Tempur-Pedic mattresses.
+Customer satisfaction ratings are high for both the Purple mattress and Tempur-Pedic mattresses.
 That said, there are some important ways in which the sleep experience is distinct.
 The sections below describe how these mattresses compare with regard to a number of the most important elements of the sleep experience.

 The Purple mattress is better at temperature control than the Tempur-Pedic mattresses.
-The design of the Smart Comfort Grid preserves considerable open air in the comfort layer, and this keeps the material from building up heat through the night.
+The design of the Purple Grid preserves considerable open air in the comfort layer, and this keeps the material from building up heat through the night.
 In addition, the resilience and level of sink in the Purple mattress is effective at allowing air to flow around the body and thus cooling it down.